 After the 2009 Victorian bushfire, the trauma and social changes that the community experienced hampered the housing rebuilding and recovery process, causing them to be indecisive, confused, and unable to move.

-The study provides examples of how psychosocial and economic support by the central government and institutions is critical in helping communities recover successfully after a disaster citing the Indonesian government’s psychosocial support extended to Yogyakarta province after the 2006 earthquake the 2010 volcanic eruption.
+The study provides examples of how psychosocial and economic support by the central government and institutions is critical in helping communities recover successfully after a disaster, citing the Indonesian government’s psychosocial support extended to Yogyakarta province after the 2006 earthquake and the 2010 volcanic eruption.

-Following the wake of the destruction of Hurricane Katrina in 2005, the US government provided economic support in the form of bonuses and wages to facilitate rebuild in Louisiana.
+Following Hurricane Katrina’s destruction in 2005, the US government provided economic support in the form of bonuses and wages to facilitate rebuilding in Louisiana.

 A sense of ownership by the community in the post-disaster recovery efforts by allowing them to have a say in any restoration decisions and plans will also lead to a successful post-disaster recovery operation.